Exawind/amr-wind-frontend/postproengine/doc/spod.md

   trange              : Which times to average over (Optional, Default: []) group               : Which group to pull from netcdf file (Optional, Default: None) nperseg             : Number of snapshots per segment to specify number of blocks.
-(Required) yc                  : Lateral wake center (Required) zc                  : Vertical wake center (Required)
+(Required) xc                  : Wake center on xaxis (Optional, Default: None) yc                  : Wake center on yaxis (Optional, Default: None) xaxis               : Which axis to use on the abscissa (Optional, Default: 'y') yaxis               : Which axis to use on the ordinate (Optional, Default: 'z')
   wake_meandering_stats_file: The lateral and vertical wake center will be read from yc_mean and zc_mean columns of this file, overriding yc and zc.
 (Optional, Default: None)
   LR_factor           : Factor of blade-radius to define the radial domain extent.
 (Optional, Default: 1.4) NR                  : Number of points in the radial direction.
 (Optional, Default: 256) NTheta              : Number of points in the azimuthal direction.
 (Optional, Default: 256)
   remove_temporal_mean: Boolean to remove temporal mean from SPOD.
 (Optional, Default: True)
   remove_azimuthal_mean: Boolean to remove azimuthal mean from SPOD.
-(Optional, Default: False) iplane              : i-index of plane to postprocess (Optional, Default: 0) correlations        : List of correlations to include in SPOD.
+(Optional, Default: False) iplane              : List of i-index of plane to postprocess (Optional, Default: [0]) correlations        : List of correlations to include in SPOD.
 Separate U,V,W components with dash.
 Examples: U-V-W, U,V,W,V-W  (Optional, Default: ['U']) output_dir          : Directory to save results (Optional, Default: './') savepklfile         : Name of pickle file to save results (Optional, Default: '')